TRANSMISSION_LOG 2026.03.16 09:25

 Despite the chaos it embodies, the clown figure holds a potential for redemption.
 When the world is already inverted, the clown's inherent role as an inverter can lead to a "double inversion," effectively restoring order.

-exist across diverse cultural traditions, deliberately demonstrating the limitations of established systems and hierarchies.
+Holy clowns and holy fools exist across diverse cultural traditions, deliberately demonstrating the limitations of established systems and hierarchies.
 By consciously embodying inversion, they paradoxically reinforce order by pointing towards a higher, all-encompassing mystery that transcends human conventions.
 Jesters historically fulfilled a similar function in royal courts, permitted to articulate truths that others could not, owing to their position outside the conventional system.

-exemplify the fool articulating profound wisdom in an upside-down world, where such truths are otherwise unspoken.
+Ye exemplify the fool articulating profound wisdom in an upside-down world, where such truths are otherwise unspoken.
 His call for the United States to unify under God, though perceived as radical or absurd by some, is a return to the fundamental structure of reality necessary for building a cohesive future.

 His chosen political party name, The Birthday Party, symbolises a move towards celebrating national origin and unifying under God, thereby transforming the chaotic carnival into a celebration of existence's very source.
-His seemingly wild statements, such as describing the coronavirus vaccine as the mark of the beast or Planned Parenthood's origins as "the devil's work," are argued to be hyperbolic yet indicative of underlying, unmentionable truths and reasonable fears.
+His seemingly wild statements, such as describing the coronavirus vaccine as the mark of the beast or Planned Parenthood's origins as "the devil's work," are both hyperbolic yet indicative of underlying, unmentionable truths and reasonable fears.

 His emphasis on returning to God to resolve societal issues like disease, murder, and suicide is a fundamental truth, addressing the spiritual crisis underlying modern societal fragmentation and meaninglessness.